Social Science Quarterly, Volume 79, Issues 1-2Southwestern Social Science Association and the University of Texas, 1998 - Political science |

 Page 107

-opportunities , as well as gender inequities in salary and hiring rates , influence women's and men's job satisfaction .
-The one major gender difference is the much greater impact of individual variables on men's than on women's job ...
+... women's and men's job satisfaction .
+The one major gender difference is the much greater impact of individual variables on men's than on women's job satisfaction .
+These Chinese men appear better positioned than their female ...

-opportunities , as well as gender inequities in salary and hiring rates , influence women's and men's job satisfaction .
-The one major gender difference is the much greater impact of individual variables on men's than on women's job ...
+... women's and men's job satisfaction .
+The one major gender difference is the much greater impact of individual variables on men's than on women's job satisfaction .
+These Chinese men appear better positioned than their female ...

 Contents